katrinasuherman/HealthyRecipeAnalysis/README.md

     frameborder="0"
     style="margin: 0; padding: 0; display: block;"
 ></iframe>
-In conclusion, the p-value obtained from the permutation test is **0.965** which is much greater than the chosen significance level of 0.05.
+In conclusion, the p-value obtained from the permutation test is **0.13** which is greater than the chosen significance level of 0.05.
 There is no statistically significant evidence to suggest that the model's precision differs between the high-sugar and low-sugar groups.
 Therefore, the model appears to perform fairly with respect to the sugar group attribute.